 Many people are anxious about Thanksgiving this year.
-This national holiday is all about gathering together with those that you love and giving thanks, and is also the first time many family members will be seeing each other since one of the most divisive presidential elections in US history.
-Which leaves many of us with this familial scenario: We voted for different candidates, we have different feelings about the impending Trump administration, and we’re going to have to communicate face-to-face without the security of being able to report each other’s comments to Facebook.
+This national holiday is all about gathering together with those that you love and giving thanks, and is also the first time many family members will be seeing each other since Donald Trump was sworn into office.
+Which leaves many of us with this familial scenario: We voted for different candidates, we have different feelings about the current Trump administration, and we’re going to have to communicate face-to-face without the security of being able to report each other’s comments to Facebook.

 Here are some tips for making it through Thursday, November 23, unscathed:

 · Show up on time, bring some wine and rolls, tell everyone that turkey makes you sleepy, immediately go upstairs and put yourself to bed.